 \end{itemize}

-We show that, within our Bayesian framework and leveraging the large and ultra-deep MUSE sample considered in this work, it is in principle possible to recover the true LAE LF within $\lesssim 0.05 - 0.1$ dex, with statistical errors $\lesssim 0.1$ dex up to $\log(L/\mathrm{erg\,s^{-1}}) \gtrsim 43$.
-This is particularly true at the faint end, where we have demonstrated that the model applied to these types of datasets can, in principle, constrain the underline LF provided that the sample selection process is not affected by significant biases.
+We show that, within our Bayesian framework and by leveraging a large and ultra-deep MUSE sample, it is in principle possible to recover the true LAE LF within $\lesssim 0.05 - 0.1$ dex, with statistical errors $\lesssim 0.1$ dex up to $\log(L/\mathrm{erg\,s^{-1}}) \gtrsim 43$.
+This is particularly true at the faint end, where we have demonstrated that the model applied to these types of datasets can, in principle, constrain the underlying LF, provided that the sample selection process is not affected by significant biases.

-While in this work we focused on MUSE surveys, there are other large-area observational efforts in the literature (e.g. the LAE sample from the HETDEX survey \citealt{Hill2008, Zhang2021}), that can further constrain the bright end of the LF [$\log(L/\mathrm{erg\,s^{-1}}) \gtrsim 43$], a regime where our current sample still yields estimates that are affected by larger statistical uncertainties, or where deviations from a single Schechter function are possible \citep{Spinoso2020}.
-In the future, upcoming and proposed instruments like BlueMUSE \citep[][]{Richard2019} or WST \citep[][]{Mainieri2024} will expand both the accessible redshift range (down to $z\approx2$) and the depth and number density of the samples, providing tighter constraints on the shape and evolution of the LAE LF.
-The ability to fully capture uncertainties and selection effects in the model is therefore essential to characterize the galaxy population when combining data from different observational facilities, and represents a crucial step toward building an accurate picture of galaxy evolution across cosmic time.
+While in this work we focused on MUSE surveys, there are other large-area observational efforts in the literature (e.g. the LAE sample from the HETDEX survey; \citealt{Hill2008, Zhang2021}) that can further constrain the bright end of the LF [$\log(L/\mathrm{erg\,s^{-1}}) \gtrsim 43$], a regime where our current sample still yields estimates that are affected by larger statistical uncertainties, or where deviations from a single Schechter function are possible \citep{Spinoso2020}.
+In the future, upcoming and proposed instruments like BlueMUSE \citep[][]{Richard2019} and WST \citep[][]{Mainieri2024} will expand both the accessible redshift range (down to $z\approx2$) and the depth and number density of the samples, providing tighter constraints on the shape and evolution of the LAE LF.
+The ability to fully capture uncertainties and selection effects in the model is therefore essential to characterizing the galaxy population when combining data from different observational facilities, and represents a crucial step towards building an accurate picture of galaxy evolution across cosmic time.